whatwg/urlpattern/mdn-drafts/QUICK-REFERENCE.md

 **`URLPattern.hostname`**

-Returns the URL username pattern set during construction.
+Returns the URL hostname pattern set during construction.
 This value may be differ from the input to the constructor due to normalization.

 **`URLPattern.port`**

-Returns the URL username pattern set during construction.
+Returns the URL port pattern set during construction.
 This value may be differ from the input to the constructor due to normalization.

 **`URLPattern.pathname`**

-Returns the URL username pattern set during construction.
+Returns the URL path pattern set during construction.
 This value may be differ from the input to the constructor due to normalization.

 **`URLPattern.search`**

-Returns the URL username pattern set during construction.
+Returns the URL query pattern set during construction.
 This value may be differ from the input to the constructor due to normalization.

 **`URLPattern.hash`**

-Returns the URL username pattern set during construction.
+Returns the URL hash pattern set during construction.
 This value may be differ from the input to the constructor due to normalization.

 ## Events